-The ATRF is the principal transport research conference in Australia and New Zealand.
+The Australasian Transport Research Forum (ATRF) is the principal transport research conference in Australia and New Zealand.
 It brings together transport researchers, policymakers, advisors and practitioners from a range of disciplines to share and build upon the latest research and thinking.

-The Infrastructure Investment Programme is the Australian Government's policy for improved planning and accelerated development of Australia's land transport infrastructure.
-It will revolutionise the planning and funding of Australia's national roads, railways and inter-modal terminals by taking a long-term, strategic approach to future needs.
+The Infrastructure Investment Program is the Australian Government's policy for improved planning and accelerated development of Australia's land transport infrastructure.

 The National Infrastructure Construction Schedule (NICS) establishes the first-ever national government infrastructure project pipeline.
 Its implementation is a collaborative effort between the Commonwealth, state and territory governments and local government.